Shrawani04/Shrawani04/README.md

 - 👋 Hi, I’m @Shrawani04
 - 👀 I’m interested in cloud computing and devops technology
-- 🌱 I’m currently learning Master's in Informatioin System
+- 🌱 I’m currently learning Master's in Information System
 - 💞️ I’m looking to collaborate on web design, networking and architecture
 - 📫 How to reach me ...
 Mail me on karpe.s@northeastern.edu